Devvz/docker-pterodactyl/README.md

 ## Questions

 1) Does Container1 (pterodb) and Container2 (pterophp) need a link so they can communicate with one another?
 We configured a link from Container3 (pteroweb) to the other two containers, but nothing to allow those two to communicate with one another.
+2) The `yum install openssl-devel` command from the installation instructions - where does this need to be executed?

 ## Outstanding Tasks